Should I see a speech pathologist for that?

 • Is my child ready for school?

-• How can I help my child to understand and follow instructions?
+• How can I help my child understand and follow instructions?

 • Does my child need to see a paediatrician?

-• Why does my child have trouble with writing and reading?
+• Why does my child have trouble with reading and writing?

 The blog posts featured on this site are written on behalf of Remindables and are intended for educational purposes only and to provide general information and an understanding on a particular topic.
 By using this blog site you must be aware that the information shown is not to be used as a substitute for therapy advice and you should therefore seek the opinion of suitable professionals to assist you.
 The views expressed here are the author’s views alone and not those of their employer or others, unless clearly stated.